Medical Advisory Committee

 - Michael D. Lewis, MD, MPH, MBA, FACPM, is the Founder and President of the Brain Health Education and Research Institute.

-- Tony L. Strickland, M.S., Ph.D., is the founder and Chairman of the Sports Concussion Institute, and Program Director of the Memory Disorders and Concussion Management Clinics.
+- Tony L. Strickland, M.S., Ph.D., founder and Chairman of the Sports Concussion Institute, and Program Director of the Memory Disorders and Concussion Management Clinics.

 Pop Warner instituted a dedicated concussion rule in 2010.
 The concussion rule echoes the NFL and USA Football’s concussion safety and awareness principles, including “when in doubt, sit them out.”